anthony-chen-ca/Untitled-Maze-Game/README.md

 * Smart AI path-finding based on the A* pathfinding algorithm
 * Server-client interaction
 * Custom-made graphics based on my favourite sci-fi horror movies

+## How to play
+* Run Server.java first, and then run Main.java.